Requirements for Masters in Information Systems

 To evaluate the transfer, we will review the application that was submitted to gain admission to the graduate program in which the student is currently enrolled.
 The standardized exams (GRE and TOEFL, if required) must be less than three years old - otherwise they must be taken again.
 In addition, a student should submit a current resume and revised statemment of purpose.

 A student may initiate an application to transfer into the MSIS program at any time, however a decision will not be made before the grades for at least three courses have been posted.
+Students must be in good academic standing to apply for a change of program.

 Upon a student's successful transfer into the MSIS program, all eligible courses, as determined by the Director, will be credited toward the MSIS.